 Banh Xeo is one of the favorite Western-friendly dishes to most of the tourists to Vietnam thanks to its exclusive flavor and reasonable price.
-It is a special kind of Vietnamese pancakes, which is made of rice flour and turmeric.
+It is a special kind of Vietnamese pancake, which is made of rice flour and turmeric.
 Inside the pancake, we often have minced pork, shrimp and beansprouts.
-Banh Xeo is served with a bow of dipping fish sauce, vegetable pickles, and fresh herbs.
-You can also add more spices, pepper, chilly, vinegar or sugar to fulfill your own taste.
+Banh Xeo is served with a bowl of dipping fish sauce, vegetable pickles, and fresh herbs.
+You can also add more spices, pepper, chili, vinegar or sugar to fulfill your own taste.

 This noodle dish is derived from the Chinese people, but during the past few decades, this dish has gradually absorbed into the culinary culture of Vietnamese people with many different variations.

 The main ingredient of this dish is pork, shrimp, sliced pork, chopped pork, and pork ribs broth.
 Depending on the processing of the region, this dish may be added with quail eggs, squid, pork liver,… But the most characteristic of this dish is the special aroma of fried garlic.
 Thanks to such a small and important ingredient, a bowl of Hu Tieu has a delicious taste that is hard to find in any other dish.